Complex Issues. Expert advice.

 You will be talking to a real expert, local to you.
 You will not be treated like a file number, but as a real person, and a person going through a difficult and stressful experience.
 Get expert advice, not just what you want to hear, in a language you can understand, not legal jargon.

-Q&S’s expert property settlement lawyers are available at any of Q&S’s seven office locations.
+Our expert property settlement lawyers are available at any of our local offices.

 Book an initial consultation, submit an online enquiry below or speak to an expert property settlement lawyer on 1800 999 529.